Welcome to Wawa

 In the middle of nowhere, enduring winters straight out of a Siberian nightmare, little Wawa is a tough bird.
 Literally.
-Wawa is the Ojibwe word meaning 'wild goose.'
+Wawa is an Ojibwe word meaning 'wild goose.'
 This resilient 1720s fur-trading post was so named because of the millions of geese that would rest by Lake Wawa during their seasonal migration.
-It's also the idea behind the shabby, 8.5m-tall gander that's been unapologetically luring travelers off the highway into town since the 1960s.
+It's also the idea behind the 8.5m-tall gander that's been unapologetically luring travelers off the highway into town since the 1960s.
 And rightly so: Wawa is an obligatory Trans-Canada stop for many drivers and that's likely why you'll visit.
-There's a glut of motels here from spick-n-span to cheap and nasty.
+It also makes a convenient base for Lake Superior explorations, with waterfalls, beaches and scenic viewpoints around town.